yrahul3910/voting-app/README.md

     name: "The title of the poll",
     q   : "The question",
     ops : [ "Array", "of", "string", "options" ],
-    uid : "This will be the same as google_id of users collection" }
+    uid : "This will be the same as username of users collection" }
 ```
 * `users`.
 Each document has the structure:
 ```
 {
-    google_id: "ID given by Google OAuth2 API", polls    : [ "Array", "of", "links", "to", "polls" ],
+    username : "Username chosen by the user", polls    : [ "Array", "of", "links", "to", "polls" ], name     : "User's name, taken from Google OAuth2", pwd      : "bcrypt hashed password"
-    name     : "User's name, taken from Google OAuth2" }
+}
 ```